 AN emergency call made to help a man high on acid has landed two men before Cleveland Magistrates Court.

-Zane Dylan Jackson, 19, and Liam Russell Scott, 20, pleaded guilty to possessing cannabis on Tuesday.
+The pair, aged 19 and 20, pleaded guilty to possessing cannabis on Tuesday.

-Mr Jackson also pleaded guilty to possessing MDMA, also known as ecstasy, and drug utensils.
+One also pleaded guilty to possession of other drugs and drug utensils.

 Prosecutor Sergeant Angela Tetley told the court police were greeted with a cannabis smoke haze as they entered a Macleay Island house early on Sunday, May 20.

 They and paramedics had been called, with reports a man was sick from taking acid.

 When they arrived about 3am, a male slouched outside near a vehicle told them he was hallucinating and sick after taking drugs, with another person inside needing help.